Coinsnap/coinsnap-gravityform/readme.txt

 We make a real donation payment in our test Gravity form site.

 ### 4.2.
-Bitcoin payment page ###
+Bitcoin + Lightning payment page ###

-The Bitcoin payment page is now displayed, offering the payer the option to pay with Bitcoin or also with Lightning.
+The Bitcoin + Lightning payment page is now displayed, offering the payer the option to pay with Bitcoin or also with Lightning.
 Both methods are integrated in the displayed QR code.

 == Upgrade Notice ==